Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 After covering the cake I trimmed off all of the excess fondant.
 Next I rolled out a smaller piece of white fondant and using a tiny cookie cutter, I cut out a bunch of stars.
 I went around the cake once with them.
 Then I did a second layer of them to cover the gaps where the cake showed in between the first set of stars.

 For the top I cut out a large white star, with a tiny star cut out of it.
 I also cut out a few tiny stars from the excess marbled fondant that I covered the cake with.
 I wrote her name using melted white chocolate (that I put in a baggie with a corner snipped off).

 I made this two tiered birthday cake and decorated the the whole thing with fondant.
 I really enjoy marbling fondant so I chose to marble a teal and a blue color together.
-It was for a young girl so I wanted to make funky yet beautiful, so I chose to make the bow and dots in a bright pink.

 Make your own fondant sushi cupcake toppers and save lots of money.
 If you can model with play dough, you can create your own decorative entrees with this pliable edible dough.

 This is a page about making homemade fondant.
 Fondant covered cakes are very popular right now.
 If you don't want to buy pre-made fondant, you can make your own.